yugabyte/yugabyte-db/docs/content/preview/yugabyte-cloud/cloud-monitor/cloud-alerts.md

 Alerts can trigger for issues with a particular cluster, or for billing issues.

 Alerts can have two severity levels: Warning or Severe.
+The nodes down alert has a third level, Info, which is reported in the cluster health, and does not trigger a notification.

 ### Cluster alerts